 The most common non-surgical orthopedic condition seen in dogs and cats is osteoarthritis.
 Arthritis can severely compromise an older pet's quality of life.
 Pain from arthritis will cause hesitancy standing, doing stairs, playing, and going for walks, or lameness.
 Cats may limp, hesitate to jump or stop jumping all together.
 Most animals suffer silently, and only exhibit pain by their actions.
 Generally osteoarthritis is managed medically with weight loss, joint supplements, pain medications, rehabilitative laser, and/or glycosaminoglycan injections.

 Our doctors routinely evaluate all orthopedic issues and will determine whether medical management, a surgical procedure, or referral to a specialty hospital is indicated.
 We offer in-house surgery with a boarded surgeon as needed.
-Please call if you have any questions!
+Please contact our West Windsor, NJ, office if you have any questions!